StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 its expected time budget to generate a new block of data, and everything else in the application remains completely unchanged.
+Indeed, if a networking implementation were to adopt a reasonable default value of TCP\_REPLENISH\_TIME (e.g., 20 ms) that is broadly suitable for a wide range of applications, then many existing applications based on kevent() loops or similar mechanisms would immediately experience significantly lower delays, without changing a single line of code (or even needing to be recompiled).

 ## Relationship Between Throughput and Delay